Navigateable

 instance.location // -> 2

-instance does the same thing, but in reverse: it calculates how much less the computed location is, then takes that number of steps backward through the array, looping around to the end any time it passes 0
+When loops is true and the computed location is less than 0, your Navigateable instance does the same thing, but in reverse: it calculates how much less the computed location is, then takes that number of steps backward through the array, looping around to the end any time it passes 0.

 See the code below for specific examples: